 specified means specified in the declaration.

-[Section 95A inserted by No. 33 of 2004 s.
-26; amended by No. 18 of 2005 s.
+[Section 95A inserted: No. 33 of 2004 s.
+26; amended: No. 18 of 2005 s.
 139.]

 96. Regulations

 The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.